 I have learned so much from her in the last 3 years, from different soap recipes, lotions, scrubs.

-101 Easy Homemade Products is the accumulation of all the years she has spent on her blog, her ebooks, pictures and growing in her knowledge of all things plant.
+101 Easy Homemade Products for Your Skin, Health & Home is the accumulation of all the years she has spent on her blog, her ebooks, pictures and growing in her knowledge of all things plant.

-Besides the fact that she is “scientifically” correct in the different usages of herbs and carrier oils, is that she explains things very thoroughly.
-For example, in her carrier oil chapter, she writes:
+Besides the fact that she is “scientifically” correct in the different usages of herbs, is that she explains things very thoroughly.

-This would make an ideal addition to any home crafter, herbalist or diy’er library.
+This book would make an ideal addition to any home crafter, herbalist or diy’er library.
 A great Mother’s Day gift, hostess gift, or just a “because I love ME” gift.
-You can grab this awesome book from my affiliate partner here.
+You can grab this awesome book from here.

 Heather’s homesteading journey started in 2006, with baby steps: first, she got a few raised beds, some chickens, and rabbits.
 Over the years, she amassed a wealth of homesteading knowledge, knowledge that you can find in the articles of this blog.